cmc-corpora/cmc-corpora.github.io/content/project/cmc-corpora2026/index.md

 share: false
 ---

-The 13th International Conference on CMC and Social Media Corpora for the Humanities (CMC-Corpora) will be held in Oulu, Finland, on 27–28 August 2026.
+The 13th International Conference on CMC and Social Media Corpora for the Humanities (CMC-Corpora) was held in Oulu, Finland, on 27–28 August 2026.

 The CMC-Corpora Conference brings together language-centered research on computer-mediated communication (CMC) and social media across linguistics, philologies, communication and media studies, foreign language teaching and learning, and the social sciences.
 It also welcomes work at the intersection of these fields with corpus and computational linguistics, language and text technology, and machine learning.